Position

 Here are the steps to become a Cytotechnologist:

-4. Pass the certification exam.
-The American Society for Clinical Pathology (ASCP) offers the certification exam.
+4. Pass the certification exam administered by the American Society for Clinical Pathology (ASCP).
+This certification is essential for practicing as a Cytotechnologist.

 How long does it take to become a Cytotechnologist?